ADHD Coaching and Workplace Neurodiversity Support

 For Businesses

-I offer bespoke workplace training, consultancy and lived experience talks to support an embedded neuro-inclusive culture.
+I offer bespoke workplace training, consultancy, and lived experience talks to support the development of neuro-inclusive workplace cultures.

 Open workshops